Golf Tutorials

 While the terms "midsize" and "oversize" are often used, grip sizing is actually more precise.
 Manufacturers measure grips with a system that usually involves fractions of an inch, like +1/16” or +1/8” over standard.
 An oversize grip is typically anything +1/16” or larger.
 This allows club fitters to dial in the perfect feel for a player down to the millimeter by adding or removing layers of tape underneath the grip during installation.

-But beyond just the physical dimensions, the a more important question is what this larger size does for a golfer.
-The true a purpose of an oversize grip is to change the way your hands interact with the club, influencing everything from swing tension to clubface control.
+But beyond just the physical dimensions, a more important question is what this larger size does for a golfer.
+The true purpose of an oversize grip is to change the way your hands interact with the club, influencing everything from swing tension to clubface control.

 The Main Benefits: Why Would a Golfer Use Them?

-Switching to a different grip size seems like a small change, but it can have a profound impact on your swing and comfort on 'the course.
-Here’s a breakdown of the key reasons why a golfer might choose an oversize 'grip.
+Switching to a different grip size seems like a small change, but it can have a profound impact on your swing and comfort on the course.
+Here’s a breakdown of the key reasons why a golfer might choose an oversize grip.

 1. Dramatically Reduces Grip Pressure